Warsnake90/MusketModextraflavourFork/README.md

 **FAQ**

-Q: How to attack the bayonet to the muskets.
+Q: How to attack the bayonet to the muskets?
 A: Put Bayonet in off-hand, with a musket in main hand then shift right click.

-Q: Why Can I not see the recipe for the dopp.
+Q: Why Can I not see the recipe for the dopp?
-A: The Dopp isn't craftable due to it being busted asf, aswell it was very rare irl so you should have an admin spawn it for you for winning events etc.
+A: The Dopp isn't craftable due to it being busted asf, aswell it was very rare irl so you should have an admin spawn it in for winning events etc.

-Q: Why no fabric
+Q: Why no fabric?
-A: i'm too lazy to do fabric, plus i have no experienced with fabric.
+A: i'm too lazy to do fabric, plus I have no experienced with fabric.

-Q: I found a bug, what do I do.
+Q: I found a bug, what do I do?
 A: make an issue report with the logs file, aswell steps to reproduce said bug.